 - Estimated visiting time: 20 min

-Several of these old houses have been restored and gives you a fantastic insight into how life might have been for these Europeans in Japan.
+Some of these old houses have been restored and give you a fantastic insight into how life was for these Europeans in Japan.
 They really tried to make their home a European oasis in what must have felt like a very foreign and different country and culture.

 Go for a lovely stroll among these houses, and pop into the Ko-Shashin-Shiryokan/ Museum of Old Photographs and the museum Maizo-Shiryokan.